 Has any other action been taken against you by the police or a similar organisation?

 Read the guide below before you answer this question as there are some actions you don’t need to tell us about.
 For example, you don’t need to tell us about fixed penalties for road traffic offences.

-Using our ‘What to tell us when you apply’ tool is the best way to help you find out what you do and don’t need to tell us about.
+You can also refer to our ‘What to tell us when you apply’ to help you find out what you do and don’t need to tell us about.
 If you have already done this, continue reading below.

 What do we mean by 'other action taken against you'?

 The police and similar organisations can take action against you that doesn’t result in a caution or conviction.